dotnet/docs/styleguide/voice-tone.md

 However, you are still writing for technical professionals.
 You can assume that your readers have programming knowledge and the specific vocabulary for programming terms.
-Object Oriented Programming, Class, and Object, Function and Method are all be familiar terms.
-However, not everyone reading your articles have a formal computer science degree.
+Object Oriented Programming, Class, and Object, Function and Method are familiar terms.
+However, not everyone reading your articles has a formal computer science degree.
 Terms like 'idempotent' probably need to be defined if you use it:

 >The Close() method is idempotent, meaning that you can call it multiple times and the effect is